 In a Nutshell: 2-3 days.
 Take advantage of old Forest Service Guard Stations for rustic winter adventure.

-Though it takes some searching, and most are admittedly closed now due to the pandemic, it’s worth noting for the future the number of guard stations available for rent across the mountain west and northwest.
+Though it takes some searching, and some may still be closed due to COVID restrictions, it’s worth searching for guard stations available for rent across the mountain west and northwest.
 Occupancy and amenities and seasonal availability range wildly, but we found an odd gem in the Teanaway Guard Station.
-It’s open most of the year, requires a mandatory, yet easy XC ski-in of just a few miles, and you feel as if you’re in the middle of nowhere in winter.
+It’s open most of the year, requires a mandatory yet easy XC ski-in of just a few miles, and you feel as if you’re in the middle of nowhere in winter.

 Know before you go: